cassgtz/comps-code/README.md

 # GroceryCheck

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Open [https://cassgtz.github.io/comps-code/](https://cassgtz.github.io/comps-code/) to view it in your browser.

 ## Replication Instructions